-We recorded \$1,614 in cost of revenue for the three month period ended May 31, 2014.
+We recorded \$1,614 and \$3,228 in cost of revenue, respectively, for the three and six month periods ended August 31, 2014.

 Since our inception, cost of revenue has consisted of direct costs associated with the delivery of services under our management service agreements, primarily sub-contractor costs.
 Other costs that will be associated with our cost of revenue in the future are materials needed to freshen up rentable space, printing, equipment rental such as carpet cleaning devices, and insurance.